 Sanctions are determined once the University Hearing Board makes a finding that the student is responsible for the violations with which the student was charged.
 The University Hearing Board then considers the appropriate sanctions based on the facts of that particular case and the complainant’s impact statement.
 The University Hearing Board seeks to impose sanctions that are proportionate to the violations.
 In the case of sexual violence, the minimum sanction is suspension.

 Both the complainant and the respondent have a right to appeal the sanctions imposed on the grounds that they are disproportionate to the conduct for which the respondent was found responsible.
 A description of the appeals process is listed below.

 The hearings may be held in designated conference rooms that have the capability to permit the complainant to participate via video conferencing if the complainant does not wish to be present in the room with the respondent.
-Hearings are typically held in the offices of the respondent’s dean, but the University does have other locations available if the complainant is uncomfortable with that location.

 The University Hearing Board, the complainant and the respondent all call witnesses and present evidence at the hearing.
 The University Hearing Board typically seeks testimony from the person who conducted the Title IX investigation, from the Conduct Officer who charged the respondent, and when a police investigation has occurred, the investigating officer.
 The complainant and respondent have equal rights to present other witnesses and evidence.

 The minimum punishment when a student is found responsible for or accepts responsibility for sexual violence is suspension from the University.
 Once a final determination of responsibility is made, following any appeal from either the complainant or the respondent, the student cannot remain on campus.
 If the respondent’s continued presence on campus during an appeal creates a risk, the University can prevent the student from coming on campus during the appeal period.